PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 Use `/Schema` to specify a default schema name to add before all table names (that don't already have a schema name prefix)

+Use `/SnakeCaseAliases` or `/Snake` to convert aliased column names to snake case (e.g. switch from ColumnName to column_name); additionally:
+* Replace spaces and dashes with underscores
+* Replace percent signs with pct
+* Remove periods at the end of words
+* Remove parentheses

+Use `/NoSnake` to provide a comma separated list of view name suffixes for which column aliases should not be converted to snake case
+* Additionally, for table columns that do not have an alias, if the column is renamed, add an alias using the original column name
+* For long lists, use a parameter file, as described below

+Use `/LogRenamed` to create a tab-delimited text file that lists the renamed columns for each view
+* This is only valid if /SnakeCaseAliases is true
+* For aliased column names, if the column name in the database changed but the alias name did not change, the alias name will not be listed in this file

+Use /`LogCaseChanges` to include columns and column aliases where the only change was to convert to lowercase

 Use `/V` to enable verbose mode, displaying the old and new version of each updated line